Quincy Center station: Old Colony Railroad

 The Old Colony Railroad opened its main line from South Boston to Plymouth on November 10, 1845.
 Quincy station was located at Quincy Square behind the town hall.
+The original station was replaced in late 1868.
 New station buildings – low brick structures very similar to the extant building at – were built at Quincy and Atlantic in 1900, with shelters serving the line's two tracks.
 Service on the former Old Colony lines, operated by the New Haven Railroad since 1893, ended on June 30, 1959.
 The Quincy depot was later demolished.

 Red Line

 The 1926 Report on Improved Transportation Facilities and 1945–47 Coolidge Commission Report recommended the Cambridge–Dorchester line receive a branch to Braintree along the Old Colony right-of-way.
 In May 1966, the MBTA began construction on the South Shore Line branch of the Cambridge–Dorchester line (which was renamed the Red Line in 1967).

 The line was intended to be completed to Braintree by May 1969.
 Although the South Shore Line was planned to extend to Braintree and possibly even to Holbrook or Brockton, it was temporarily terminated at Quincy Center due to disagreements about station locations and other issues.